ossrs/srs/README.md

 |   2014-12-12  |   2.0.70  |[0.1s][p13]|[0.4s][p14]|   1.0s    |   0.9s    |
 |   2014-12-16  |   2.0.72  |   0.1s    |   0.4s    |[0.8s][p15]|[0.6s][p16]|

-We use FMLE as encoder for benchmark.
-The latency of server is 0.1s+, and the bottleneck is the encoder.
+We used FMLE as encoder for benchmark.
+The latency of server was 0.1s+, and the bottleneck was the encoder.
 For more information, read [bug #257][bug #257-c0].

 #### HLS overhead

-About the HLS overhead of SRS, we compare the overhead to FLV by remux the HLS to FLV by ffmpeg.
+About the overhead of HLS overhead, we compared FFMPEG and SRS.

 | Bitrate   |   Duration    |   FLV(KB)     |   HLS(KB)     |   Overhead    |
 | -------   |   --------    |   -------     |   --------    |   ---------   |